 Additionally, the reliability and continuous availability of our platform and services is critical to our success.
 We take steps designed to detect, mitigate, and remediate vulnerabilities in our information systems (such as our hardware, software, and products, and those of the third parties with whom we work).
-However, our information systems may contain errors, defects, security vulnerabilities, or software bugs that are difficult to detect and correct, and some of these may pose a significant risk to our business and ability to provide our products and services, particularly when such vulnerabilities are first introduced or when new versions or enhancements of our platform are released.
+However, our information systems may contain errors, defects, security vulnerabilities, or software bugs, some of which may be difficult to detect and correct, and some of these may pose a significant risk to our business and ability to provide our products and services, at any point in the product lifecycle, including when such vulnerabilities are first introduced or when new versions or enhancements of our platform are released.
 We have not always been able in the past and may be unable in the future to detect and remediate all such vulnerabilities in our information systems including on a timely basis, and sometimes customer permission to remediate certain vulnerabilities may be required, which could result in further delays in timely remediation.
 Despite our efforts to identify and remediate vulnerabilities and related unauthorized access in our information technology systems (including our products), our efforts may not be successful.
 Further, in some cases, these vulnerabilities may require immediate attention, but we may still experience delays in developing and deploying remedial measures designed to address any such vulnerabilities.
 Even if we have issued or otherwise made patches or information for vulnerabilities in our information systems, our customers may be unwilling or unable to deploy such patches and use such information effectively and in a timely manner.
 Vulnerabilities could be exploited and result in a security incident.

-Any of the previously identified or similar threats could cause a security incident or other interruption that could result in unauthorized, unlawful, or accidental acquisition, modification, destruction, loss, alteration, encryption, disclosure of, or access to our confidential information.
-A security incident or other interruption could disrupt our ability (and that of third parties with whom we work) to provide our Unified-CXM platform and our services.
+Certain of the previously identified or similar threats have in the past and may in the future cause a security incident or other interruption that could result in unauthorized, unlawful, or accidental acquisition, modification, destruction, loss, alteration, encryption, disclosure of, or access to our confidential information.
+A security incident or other interruption could disrupt our ability (and that of third parties with whom we work) to provide our Unified-CXM platform and our services, lead to the termination of our contracts by our customers and/or vendors and monetary penalties based on our agreements with said customers and/or vendors.
 We may expend significant resources or modify our business activities to try to remediate and protect against security incidents.
 While we have implemented security measures designed to protect against security incidents, there can be no assurance that these measures will be effective.
 We have in the past and may in the future be subject to attempted or successful cybersecurity attacks by third parties seeking unauthorized access to our or our customers' confidential information or to disrupt our ability to provide our Unified-CXM platform.